ElendC/FlaskSocialMediaPlatform/README.md

 ## Starting the application
 1. run **app.py** file in the backend folder.
     If frontend needs to be compiled, this is how to do it:
     Step 1: cd into frontend.
     Step 2: Run the command: 'npm run lint' (This might be needed as lint check is enabled when compiling) Step 3: Run the command: 'npm run build'
 2. If you need dummy users, run the createDummy.py file in the same folder as app.py (backend)

 ## Authentication
 1. Authentication and Friendship logic is all stored in the auth.py file.
 2. Flask_login is used.
 3. Session is stored in a session cookie on register/login (Line 22 & 35 ) and removed at logout (Line 42).

+# Upload profile image (Extra feature)
+1. Location: '/frontend/views/UserPorfileView.vue'
+2. After logging in, visit your user profile  (from nav bar).
+3. Chose a file and upload.
+    JS validation: Only jpg/png allowed, and max size of 2MB

 WRITE HOW USERS ARE CREATED, PASSWORD REQ ETC:
 If the user tries to register a password with less than 5 characters, an Error is displayed.